 Not too long ago, an employee might receive his or her first service award after 5 years—sometimes even 10 years.

 However, the average tenure of a salaried employee is 4.2 years; for employees 25–34 years old, the average drops to 2.8 years, according to the Bureau of Labor Statistics.

 This means the 5-year starting milestone is obsolete.

-Today’s service awards programs need to be implemented and communicated on the first day of a new hire.
+Today's service awards programs need to be implemented and communicated during employee onboarding.
 It’s important to build loyalty with employees earlier, more often and in different ways.
 One of the biggest downfalls of some employee anniversary recognition programs is they're forgotten about.
 That’s why your program needs to be creatively designed and effectively (and frequently) communicated to keep your employees excited and engaged.

 “At ITA Group, we use data-driven analytics to identify key milestone events well before the traditional 5-year mark,” said CJ Jacobson, SHRM-CP & PHR, Vice President – People & Culture at ITA Group.

-“Our approach leverages milestone data coupled with a creative communications campaign that educates new and long-time employees well before the 5-year mark and has allowed ITA Group to significantly decrease turnover.
-Today, we sit at a 96.2% retention rate.”
+“Our approach leverages milestone data coupled with a creative communications campaign that educates new and long-time employees well before the 5-year mark and has allowed ITA Group to significantly decrease turnover.”

 Tie in Benefits